-This is a journal for myself for random thoughts on academia, system admin, development and things linked directly or tangentially to those areas.
+This is a journal for myself for random thoughts on academia, system admin, development, engineering, woodworking, electronics, and things linked directly or tangentially to those areas.

-I’ve spent the last few years working for several small companies and startups, both as part of the team and as team lead.
+I’ve been an engineer for two decades and change, worked for several small companies and startups, both as part of the team and as team lead.
 I’ve also worked for a few very large companies, and worked in academia for a few more years.
 I prefer working on the back-end fundamentals of a system, and the further down the software stack the better.
 I’ve maintained legacy systems, developed existing systems, installed new systems and architected entirely bespoke solutions.
 I’ve worked in the lab, I’ve worked in the back office, I’ve worked in the data center, I’ve worked facing the client, and I’ve pitched to VCs.
 I’m happiest when working on problems that are more substance than hype, more technical than marketing, and where the problem pushes me to new technical limits.

 Previously I’ve worked

-- in Python doing several small projects and scripting tasks (for about fifteen years or so now)
+- in Python doing several small and not-so-small projects and scripting tasks (for about fifteen years or so now)

 - in Java writing back-end code for Tomcat-based stacks